sl0/opti/README.md

 sleep command now is called externally although the internal command works well, because it's useful to have an idea of internal state from the outside.

+Version 0.4 relies on python 2.6 due to some crashes seen with python 2.7.3rc2, which is delivered within Debian wheezy for now.
+Using version 2.6 the iptables-optimizer seems to run stable.
+Now some minimal errorchecking is done by evaluation of the iptables returncode, but still there is no logging to syslog or the like.
+Of course, stdout might be redirected to some file for later revisions.
+Seeing the first non-zero returncode, the iptables-optimizer exits.

 The number of rules keeps constant.
 The python code automatically works on all chains within the filter-group.